Female urinal: Problems with implementation

-However, it is questionable whether the lower level of privacy compared to conventional toilets would be accepted by the general public.
-Due to socio-cultural conventions, the concept of men/boys urinating with their backs visible to women/girls would create awkwardness for both genders and would currently seem strange and contrary to common morals and etiquette for many users.
-It would be much more impractical for women to use the urinals due to the matter in which women/girls remove much more clothing than a male exposing very little when using a urinal.
-There would also be concerns over the need for toilet paper and tending menstrual hygiene.

 An alternative would be to accommodate urinals for both sexes in booths or to continue offering urinals for males only.
 However, this would at least limit the above-mentioned advantages of the urinals for females.
 Accordingly, the German lawyer and author Marcus Werner sees a significant disadvantage in unisex toilets if these would lead to the elimination of urinals in classic open rows.

 Urinals arranged in booths have not been popular, since the advantages compared to conventional toilets were not obvious, given the unchanged space requirement.
 After 13 years, the four ladies' urinals in the Salzburg Congress Center were removed in August 2015 due to a lack of interest.
 They have been replaced by conventional toilets.

 In the unisex toilets planned for the Alamo Drafthouse in Austin (Texas) in 2017, the urinals are to be located in an area separated from the entrance area by a door.
 These are designed as unisex urinals and are arranged in open rows within this range.
 This would allow men and women to use side-by-side urinals in this room, preferably with both sexes standing with their face towards the wall, while those who prefer to not see persons of the opposite sex urinating may use a traditional toilet booth nearby.
 According to Richard Weiss, the architect who is planning this restroom, this would create the greatest possible freedom of choice for all genders.